melontini/bootloader-unlock-wall-of-shame/brands/samsung/README.md

 Snapdragon phones prior to the S7/Note7 (2016) can be unlocked regardless of region, as long as it's not locked to a carrier like AT&T or Verizon.
 The Canadian S7 can also be unlocked as it uses an Exynos SoC, despite Canada normally being a Snapdragon region.

-Be aware that unlocking a Samsung device will permanently trip Knox.
-As a result, many Knox-based features will be broken.
+**Be aware that unlocking a Samsung device will permanently trip Knox.** As a result, many Knox-based features will be broken.
 This includes, but not limited to: Samsung Pay, Pass, Flow, Health, Secure Folder, Secure Wi-Fi, Smart View.
 Furthermore, tripping Knox may serve as grounds for voiding your warranty.

-In the past, there have been hardware issues caused by unlocking the boatloader, but these have been fixed for some regions.
+There have been hardware issues caused by unlocking the bootloader, but these have been fixed for some regions.
 See [here][1] and [here][2].
 As of late 2023, Korean Galaxy Fold3 running OneUI 5 still got camera disabled after unlocking, while EU/CN variants had fixed the issue.

 As of September 2025, Galaxy Z Fold 5 also has a camera issue after unlocking the bootloader.
 After analyzing it, we found out it is a "Security Mechanism" to prevent the user from "taking photos" once they unlock the bootloader by providing a "black screen" in the viewfinder.
 (Fixable by re-locking the bootloader)

 ---